 As a result of its softness, poplar often becomes fuzzy after being sanded or shaped.
 Because of this tendency, you must use finer grit sandpaper before applying a finish.

-Poplar is easy to paint and glue on but only absorbs stains well because the wood’s color shifts.
-You can also use a pre-stain wood conditioner to make poplar wood strong and make it easier to manage.
+Poplar is easy to paint and glue on.
+But poplar take stains well only because of the wood’s color shifts.
+You can also use a pre-stain wood conditioner to make poplar wood strong and easier to manage.

 Due to its uniform texture, poplar experiences less shrinkage throughout the drying process.
 While drying, however, distortions can occur.
 For this reason, the poplar wood must be properly dried before any work is done on it.